nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse.md

 To create a document using the **Create** button:
 1. Click on the button ![]({{file name='create_button.png' space='nxdoc' page='web-ui-overview'}} ?w=30) and click on the desired document.
+2. Select
-2. Fill in the document's creation form and click on the **Create** button.
+3. Fill in the document's creation form and click on the **Create** button.

 The View tab of the document is displayed.